sgorgun/gold-mine-task-python/README.md

 |  **3**  |   6 |   5 |   1 |  1  |
 |  **4**  |   7 |   1 |  1  |  1  |

 One of the optimal itenerary is highlighted by bold.
+The target value of any optimal path is equal to 14.
-It is not unique.
+This itenerary is not unique.
 Try to find out another one by yourself.
-The target value of any optimal path is equal to 14.

 ## Modelling exercise
 - come up with the optimal substructure of the problem